DjangoGirls/tutorial/en/python_introduction/README.md

 > For readers at home: this part is covered in the [Python Basics: Comparisons](https://www.youtube.com/watch?v=7bzxqIKYgf4) video.

 A big part of programming involves comparing things.
 What's the easiest thing to compare?
-Numbers, of course.
+Numbers!
 Let's see how that works:

 {% filename %}command-line{% endfilename %}
 ```python